jdittrich/userNeedResearchBook/rework3.md

-## Intro
-**Problem:**
-Find people and Prepare are maybe in the wrong order.
-Should we not prepare and then find people?
-On the other hand, prepare is very much split in itself, too: It has:
-* prep for the whole research, but also
-* prep for the single session

-**Possible solutions**:
-* Split into: Research question and session questions?
-* Merge?

-OLD:
-*Find People
- * How can I find participants?
- * Make compromises, if needed
- * How many participants do I need?
-* Prepare the research session
- * What do you want to find out?
- * Write a cheat sheet
- * Equipment

-NEW
-* Prepare your research
- * What do you want to find out
-* Finding participants
- * How can I find participants?
- * Make compromises, if needed
- * How many participants do I need?
-* Prepare your research session
- *

 ## Is this a linear process?

 * It is partly linear (data collection needs to, at least partly, precedes analysis)
 * Partly is it iterative (some interviews in the beginning, then some analysis etc.)

-## Skewing answers
-* The framing of "skewing" assumes that there is one true answer

-## Bug: Duplicated Content
-"Silence feels strange but is okay" and "Probing" have the same content, very close to each other.

-Solution: Take the "silence" part over to probing; Instead give "silence…" a proper ending

 ## Ensure and encourage could get a "expose you non-knowledge" or so